jsdclxvi/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## What did the big flower say to the littler flower?
+Hi, bud!